MaxM2067/raman-paleothermometer/CONTEXT.md

 - **Archaeological Samples Tab**
   - Upload multiple spectra of samples with unknown firing temperature
   - Navigate through samples using dropdown or quick navigation buttons (<<, >>)
-  - Apply the same analysis pipeline (method, intervals, height %) as the Experimental Tab for consistency
+  - Apply the same analysis pipeline (method, intervals, height %) as the Experimental Tab for consistency (using `window.calibrationStats` generated from experimental data).
   - Click "Derive Temperatures" button to (re)calculate and display derived temperatures and update calibration plots.
   - Derive temperature ranges based on calibration curves from experimental data.
 The derived temperature table shows:
-    - "Best estimate" temperatures (where the archaeological sample's value crosses the mean calibration curve).
+    - "Best estimate" temperatures: These are points where the archaeological sample's parameter value intersects the mean calibration curve.
+Each estimate is accompanied by a temperature uncertainty (ΔT), calculated from the local slope of the calibration curve and the parameter's standard deviation at that point.
+If a segment of the calibration curve is flat, the temperature may be reported as "Uncertain" or with a very high ΔT.
-    - "Possible range" temperatures (where the archaeological sample's value falls within the mean ± standard deviation of the calibration curve).
+    - "Possible range" temperatures: These are temperature intervals where the archaeological sample's parameter value falls within the mean ± standard deviation band of the calibration curve.
+These ranges are processed to merge overlapping sections and round to sensible values.
-    - For values outside the mean calibration curve but within the SD band, the "best estimate" shows the midpoint of the in-SD range.
+    - For values that do not intersect the mean curve but fall within an SD band, the "best estimate" may reflect the midpoint of the temperature range where it's within the SD band.
-    - If a value is entirely out of the calibration curve (even with SD), it's reported as "Out of range (closest: X°C)", indicating the temperature at the nearest edge of the calibration curve.
+    - If a value is entirely out of the calibration curve (even considering the SD band), it's reported as "Out of range (closest: X°C)", indicating the temperature at the nearest edge of the calibration curve's SD band.
   - Show spectra and fitted peaks for each sample (if applicable based on selected method).
-  - Display derived temperatures in a summary table for each parameter (HD/HG, D Width, G Width, WD/WG), including best estimates and SD ranges.
+  - Display derived temperatures in a summary table for each parameter (HD/HG, D Width, G Width, WD/WG), including best estimates with their uncertainties (ΔT) and consolidated SD ranges.
   - Overlay archaeological points on calibration charts:
     - Points are plotted at their derived temperature(s) against their parameter value.
-    - Out-of-range archaeological points are visually distinguished (e.g., hollow circles with dashed borders).
+    - Visual distinction for archaeological points:
+      - Solid markers (e.g., rotated rectangles) if the value intersects the mean calibration line.
+      - Markers with a border but transparent fill if the value is within an SD band but does not cross the mean line.
+      - Hollow markers with dashed borders if the value is out of the calibration range (mean ± SD).
-    - Tooltips for out-of-range points display "Out of range (closest: X°C)".
+    - Tooltips provide detailed information, including "Out of range (closest: X°C)" for points outside the calibration band.
-    - Calibration chart Y-axis automatically adjusts with padding to ensure out-of-range points are visible.
+    - Calibration chart Y-axis automatically adjusts with padding to ensure all data points are visible, including calibration means, full standard deviation bands, and any out-of-range archaeological samples.

 ### 📈 Plotting & Interactivity
 - Full spectrum plot with: